One Key Choice to Sustain the Sustainable Journey

 Not until he can choose to love someone in the future, more than himself today.

 Yes, this advice is not just for becoming a sustainable traveller, but to become sustainable, period.

 Probably all environmental professionals are aware of the ‘default’ definition of ‘sustainable development’: meeting the needs of the present, but without compromising the ability of future generations to meet their own needs.

-Inherently, a sustainability mindset requires us to consider other people, who are in the future.
+A sustainable journey requires a sustainability mindset.
+And inherently, a sustainability mindset requires us to consider other people, who are in the future.